Workcover QLD Rehabilitation

 What to Expect at Your First Appointment

 Using a combination of hands-on therapy, advanced techniques, and education, we aim to empower our clients to achieve optimal health and return to work.
 Work-related injuries have a high incidence of becoming long-standing injuries if not treated promptly.
-Our team will be able to perform a detail physiotherapy assessment to determine the best course of action to help with a postive return to work and recovery.
+Our team will be able to perform a detailed physiotherapy assessment to determine the best course of action to help with a positive return to work and recovery.

 Here’s what you can expect: